shapeoko/Docs/content/wiring.md

 ## Option #2 - Terminal Blocks

 This is the terminal block method.
-This method is pretty easy, but requires that you make some preparations **WHILE** you are assembling the machine (attaching the terminal blocks).
-It is best suited for machines which will be scaled up dramatically in size, or for motors which have short leads.
+This method is easy (no soldering or other special skills), but requires that you make preparations **WHILE** you are assembling the machine (attaching the terminal blocks to the carriages).
+While it is possible to attach the terminal blocks after assembly, it is very difficult and potentially frustrating, far better to do it in advance.
+It is especially well-suited for machines which will be scaled up in size, or for motors which have short leads.

 ###You will need the following tools and parts to complete this option